 Diabetes is a set of chronic conditions that affect the production and regulation of the hormone insulin.
 Insulin helps blood cells take up glucose, which means that for diabetics, getting glucose to the brain is a difficult task.
 If the brain is starved of energy, it’s possible that neurological problems like dementia and Alzheimer’s disease are more likely to develop.

 The UCSF researchers found that the relationship between dementia, Alzheimer’s, diabetes, and hypoglycemia is mutual.
 “We found that clinically significant hypoglycemia was associated with a two-fold increased risk for developing dementia…similarly, participants with dementia were more likely to experience a severe hypoglycemic event,” the study authors wrote.

 More than 3,000 participants were enrolled in this study, and at the time the study began, just over a quarter had diabetes but were without cognitive impairment.
 In the following 12 years, 61 participants with diabetes reported a hypoglycemic event that landed them in the hospital, while 148 participants developed dementia.

 The older adults who had a hypoglycemic event resulting in hospitalization were more likely to develop dementia, and the risk was greater after multiple episodes, the researchers found.

 The nature of the relationship between these two conditions is a little murky, though the researchers say hypoglycemia may contribute to the development of dementia by causing brain damage in the cerebral cortex and hippocampus.
-The insulin deficiency caused by diabetes may also contribute to cognitive decline, according to researchers from the Royal Infirmary of Edinburgh in the UK.
+The insulin deficiency caused by diabetes may also contribute to cognitive decline, according to researchers from the in the UK.